zachmullen/label-studio/docs/source/guide/install_enterprise_k8s.md

   # Ingress config for Label Studio
   ingress:
     host: studio.yourdomain.com
-    # You may need to set path to '/*' in order to use this with ALB ingress controllers.
+    # You might need to set path to '/*' in order to use this with ALB ingress controllers.
     path: /
     # Annotations required for your ingress controller, empty by default
     annotations: {}
-# if you have cert-manager, uncomment the next section
+# if you use cert-manager, uncomment and update the next section
 #    tls:
 #      - secretName: ssl-cert-studio.yourdomain.com
 #        hosts:
 #          - studio.yourdomain.com

-# adjust according to your business needs
+# adjust these defaults according to your business needs
   resources:
     requests:
       memory: 1024Mi